MaxCelko/hello-world/README.md

 # hello-world
 Test Repository
-This is a test to chekc out GitHub
+This is a test to check out GitHub